 Cement and epoxy are the most commonly used terrazzo binders.

-Epoxy-based terrazzo began appearing in more buildings in the 1970s, and “really took off in the 90s,” according to stone floor expert and Stone Masters founder Vic LaRico, now an Account Manager with Mid America Metals.
+Epoxy-based terrazzo began appearing in more buildings in the 1970s, and “really took off in the 90s,” according to stone floor expert and Stone Masters founder Vic LaRico, now an Account Manager with Mid America Specialty Services.
 The most common form of terrazzo used in commercial construction, epoxy is a thin-set terrazzo system made from a two-component resin that bonds directly to a concrete slab.

 - Advantages of epoxy include a wide selection of colors and finish options, lighter weight, significant strength, quick installation and an impermeable finish.

 - However, epoxy is not suitable for exteriors and may require moisture mitigation, as the topping is not vapor-permeable.

 - Monolithic uses a ½” terrazzo topping binded directly to a concrete slab.
 Panels are poured directly into the metal divider strips.

 - Sand cushion terrazzo begins with a bottom layer of ⅛” sand dusting, called the isolation sheet, which creates a floating floor that resists cracking.
 The next layer is a 2 ½”-3” wire reinforced mud bed made from a sand-and-cement mixture.
 Terrazzo is poured over the mud bed and metal divider strips embedded while the mud bed is still wet.

 - Rustic or washed terrazzo is typically found on exterior walking surfaces and has a slip-resistant textured finish.

 Similar to natural stone, terrazzo floors benefit from regular diamond polishing and burnishing.